ElBrewster/nasaStuff/README.md

 # Mars Rover Photo Journal

-This app is a server rendered application deployed to Heroku using Express.js running on Node.js with the EJS template engine library.
+This project is a server rendered application deployed to Heroku using Express.js running on Node.js with the EJS template engine library.

-This project displays photos from one of the publicly available NASA APIs.
-My goal for it from the start has been to process data I enjoy, and to focus primarily on Express.js web application framework.
-Since most courses and walkthroughs that I have encountered for fullstack software projects (such as PERN, MERN, and MEAN) rush through the Express portion, I found myself wanting a more in-depth understanding of this middleware, as well as the http request and response cycle, and a more thorough understanding of Express's file structure in `routes/views` for creating routes on a site or for creating API paths.
+This app displays photos from one of the publicly available NASA APIs.
+My goal for it from the start has been to work with data I enjoy, and to focus primarily on the Express.js web application framework.
+Most courses and walkthroughs that I have encountered for Node.js fullstack software projects (such as PERN, MERN, and MEAN) rush through the Express portion, and I felt I was missing out on a more in-depth understanding of this middleware.
+I also wanted more experience with the http request and response cycle, and a more thorough understanding of Express's file structure in `routes/views` for creating routes on a site or for creating API paths.

 Robert Bunch's course "Just Express (with a bunch of node and http).
 In detail." was invaluable in helping me create this.